- Justice is a term easily defined as what is due.

-- Individuals are tempted to injustice by the privacy of their experience and a by a strong self-interested bias.
+- Individuals are tempted to distort their conception because of the privacy of their experience and a strong self-interested bias.

 - History demonstrates that no clarity on the nature of justice and no universal allocation of justice has been accomplished; this failure has been attributed to the definition of justice being inapplicable, incorrect, or incomplete.

 - Perhaps human nature is too flawed by self-interest to deliver justice, but everyone does rise above selfishness for some of their preferences; additionally, some self-interested preferences are mutually advantageous, so these flaws may not be fatal to a true understanding and application of justice.